-If your kid isn’t gung-ho about reading, it might be that he hasn’t found his genre yet.
+If your kid isn’t gung-ho about becoming a reader, it might be that he hasn’t found his genre yet.
 For my son, humor was the gateway to his love of books.
 After discovering Abby Hanlon’s Dory Fantasmagory series, he was off and running.
 “Expose kids to a variety of genres and topics and let them choose what interests them the most,” says Kylie Taylor, assistant principal at KIPP Newark Collegiate Academy.
 “Parents can take their child to the local library or bookstore and work with them to find a book about a topic that really interests them.”

 SET AN EXAMPLE

 If you want your child to be a super reader, be a role model by making time for your own reading.
 “Join or create a book club yourself, browse the book or magazine aisle while grocery shopping with your child, renew your public library card and download the apps needed to read audio and e-books for free,” suggests Webber-Bey.
 “Creating a home where kids have access to books and where, from an early age, they’re given time and space to read can also help create positive associations with reading,” says Taylor.

 GET TO KNOW YOUR LOCAL LIBRARIAN

 The local library isn’t just a great resource for books—librarians have a wealth of knowledge they’re willing to share with you and your kids.
 From book recommendations to pinpointing the correct reading level for your child, they can guide you on your reading journey.
 Many librarians even put together book bundles by grade level, which takes the stress out of choosing books.